Email Encryption 101: Protocols & How They Work in Secure Email Sending

 Encrypted email providers

-The first solution on our list is ProtonMail, which is an email client available as a web and mobile app.
+• An email client available as a web and mobile app.
 It features end-to-end encryption, a user-friendly interface, and a generous free plan to start with.

-On the server side, companies like Guardian Digital provide email encryption using TLS as well as cloud email security protection from advanced threats including ransomware and phishing attacks.
+On the server side, companies like Guardian Digital provide email encryption using TLS as well as cloud email security protection from advanced threats, including ransomware and phishing attacks.

 Common email clients